Pentech-hybrid/Setting-up-a-Virtual-lab/README.md

 # Setting-up-a-Virtual-lab
-Setting up a Virtual lab
+This repository shows the step by step process on how i set up a virtual home lab for cybersecurity purpose